Teething – Separating Fact from Fiction

-Teething gels containing choline salicylate (such as Bonjela and Ora-Sed) have been removed from sale in the UK as the choline salicylate (found in aspirin) is associated with a condition in children called Reye’s syndrome.
+Teething gels containing choline salicylate (such as Bonjela and Ora-Sed) have been removed from sale in the UK and USA as the choline salicylate (found in aspirin) is associated with a condition in children called Reye’s syndrome.
 Bonjela and Ora-Sed sold in New Zealand still contain choline salicylate.
 Frequent application of these kind of teething gels can also cause a chemical burn.

 Teething gels may also contain local anaesthetics (numbing agents) such as lidocaine or benzocaine.
 A rare condition called methemoglobinemia can occur when benzocaine is ingested or absorbed through the mouth.
 Methemoglobinemia interferes with the blood’s ability to transport oxygen.
 In 2014, the US Food and Drug Administration (FDA) reviewed 22 cases of serious reactions to teething gels containing local anaesthetics.
 The FDA have since advised against local anaesthetic gels being used to treat infants and children with teething pain.

-There is no peer-reviewed, scientific evidence base that proves amber beads release succinic acid (which is supposed to provide a painkilling action) as it would need to be heated to at least 200C or that the succinic acid could be absorbed through the mouth.
+There is also no peer-reviewed, scientific evidence base that proves amber beads release succinic acid (which is supposed to provide a painkilling action) as it would need to be heated to at least 200C or that the succinic acid could be absorbed through the mouth.
 However, biting on the beads will place pressure on the gums and decrease inflammation via the same action as teething rings.

 As a parent, it is difficult to see your little one experiencing any kind of pain and very natural to seek methods to reduce their discomfort.
 However, teething is a natural bodily process that we all go through and the actual symptoms of teething are very short-lived.
 TLC, paracetamol and teething rings are the only proven methods of helping your child.